-The Linear Park Selected Alternative consists of six separate small drainage network elements feeding six outfalls.
+The Linear Park Selected Alternative consists of six separate small drainage systems feeding six outfalls.
 With the exception of the proposed outfall at the foot of Froude Street, all proposed outfalls in the linear park are located to replace existing outfalls.
 The proposed outfall at the foot of Froude Street will reduce flow at the at the Osprey Street outfall.
 The Froude Street outfall was selected as a preferred location since there is no public access at this location and the beach is already covered with large rip rap.
-Each of these six elements could be constructed independently as funding allows.
+Each of these six systems could be constructed independently as funding allows.
 However, it is recommended that the improvements are bundled to the largest extent possible due to the permitting considerations of working in a coastal environment, specialized nature of the construction methods and the six drainage networks are small.
 It would be significantly less efficient and more costly to bid, award and construct each one independently.
+Additionally, it is recommended that drainage improvements be implemented in conjunction with other Master Plan improvements such as parking lot reconfigurations, wherever possible to integrate and complement each other.